Breaking News: CVS Buys Rite Aid, Bartell Drugs

 Rite Aid emerged from bankruptcy in September 2024 by reducing debt and closing about 500 stores nationwide.
 In the long term, though, this was not enough for the company to regain its financial footing, and it declared bankruptcy a second time in May 2025.

 Rite Aid has long been a distant third in the standalone pharmacy chain market.
-In October 2023, when they filed for bankruptcy for the first time, they were ranked seventh among pharmacy services, behind the larger stores mentioned above.3
+In October 2023, when it filed for bankruptcy for the first time, it was ranked seventh among pharmacy services, behind the larger stores mentioned above.3

-How Does Rite Aid Compare to Other Pharmacies?
+How Does Rite Aid Compare With Other Pharmacies?